 Many dogs are curious about the sound of rattlesnakes.
 One strike can be deadly.
 There are rattlesnake aversion classes.
 Also, there is a rattlesnake vaccine available in many areas.
 Discuss your best options with your veterinarian.

 There are many summer bugs, which are more active in the summer and are very dangerous for dogs and humans, such as scorpions, black widows, brown recluses, and fire ants.
-Additionally, be careful if your dog should find a dead mouse or little critter.
+Additionally, be careful if your dog finds a dead mouse or a little critter.
 They will generally want to eat it.

 However, if the rodent is dead, it may have been poisoned.
 Watch your dog.
-If he has a sudden lack of appetite, extreme salivation, heavy breathing, vomiting, diarrhea, decreased urination, acting abnormally or you suspect a poison issue, do not try to induce vomiting at home.
+If he has a sudden lack of appetite, extreme salivation, heavy breathing, vomiting, diarrhea, decreased urination, acting abnormally, or you suspect a poison issue, do not try to induce vomiting at home.
+It could cause more issues.

-But you will need to rush your dog to your veterinarian or call a pet poisoning hotline such as Pet Poison Helpline at 855-764-7661, or ASPCA Animal Poison Control at 888-426-4435.
-However, keep in mind that these hotlines may charge for their services.
+Instead, rush your dog to your veterinarian or call a pet poisoning hotline such as Pet Poison Helpline at 855-764-7661, or ASPCA Animal Poison Control at 888-426-4435.
+Keep in mind that these hotlines may charge for their services.

 While some plants and bushes are toxic if eaten, others are just an irritant if peed on, such as rose bushes.
-Goat head weeds are a sort of locking weed that you need to examine your dog’s paws, legs, and underbelly for when he comes in from outside.
-If he ingests a goat head it can get lodged in his throat requiring a veterinarian visit.
-This is another good reason for booties.
+Goat head weeds and foxtails are a sort of locking weed that you need to examine your dog’s paws, legs, and underbelly for when he comes in from outside.
+If he ingests these weeds could get lodged in his throat, requiring a veterinarian visit and possible surgery.
+This is another good reason for booties or even a foxtail mask to prevent your dog from encountering these weeds head-on.

 Discover the best perennial flowers to plant in your dog-friendly yard in this article.

 Be careful of weed, bug, and rodent killers.
 You don’t want your dog to walk on or eat any of these.
-Yet, another tick for booties and careful watching of your dog.
+Another reason to get your pup booties and careful watch of your dog at all times.

-These are loud noises that will scare even some of the calmest dogs.
+Loud noises will scare even some of the calmest dogs.
 Try to keep your dog calm.
-Put on other noises such as a radio to distract, place your dog in a smaller area for him to burrow down into, and make sure to provide lots of water.
+Put on other noises, such as a radio to distract, make sure to have a safe space for your pup, and make sure to provide lots of water.
 Some people have luck with CBD and other alternative products like Thundershirts or calming beds.

 Related posts: